espocrm/documentation/docs/administration/troubleshooting.md

 ## Check logs

-To find out the problem, check error log files.
+This is the most **important step** in finding out the problem.
+There are two main logs you need to check:

+* EspoCRM log;
+* Apache error log.

-#### EspoCRM error logs
+#### EspoCRM log

-Espo logs are located in `{ESPO_ROOT}/data/logs/` directory.
+EspoCR< log files are located in `{ESPO_ROOT}/data/logs/` directory.
 Most errors are logger there.

-#### Apache error logs
+#### Apache error log

 For Ubuntu server, the apache error log is located at `/var/log/apache2/error.log`.
 The location of log files can be different on other systems.

 ### Debug mode

 In some cases it can be reasonable to enable debug mode for the logger.
+It will print more information into the log.

 To enable debug mode for the loghger, edit the file `data/config.php` and change the value: